Is Pool a Sport or a Game? Unveiling the Truth Behind Billiards

 Becoming a Professional Pool Player

-• Competitive Experience: Participating in local, national, and international tournaments to gain exposure and experience.
+• Competitive Experience: Enter local, national, and international tournaments.

 Action Steps:

-1. Join Professional Associations: Become a member of the WPA or IPA to access resources and participate in sanctioned events.
+1. Join WPA or IPA for resources and events.

-Supporting Evidence: Top professionals often train for several hours daily, focusing not only on shot-making but also on mental conditioning to maintain focus during high-pressure matches.
+Supporting Evidence: Top professionals often train for several hours daily, incorporating both technical drills and physical conditioning to maintain focus and endurance during lengthy matches.

 Perspectives from the Community